bcwalden2001/linear-algebra-operations/README.md

-This program manually implements core linear-algebra algorithms and runs them on example matrices.

 ## Summary

 The file defines custom functions for Gauss-Jordan elimination, Gaussian elimination with back-substitution, matrix inversion, and matrix determinant calculation.